balupton/is-ember-ready-yet/README.md

 ## praise

 ### [emberaddons.com](http://www.emberaddons.com)
 Want something ember related?
 This website has it all.
 It's not quite [Polymer Elements](https://elements.polymer-project.org) yet, but it's quick links to demo pages gets you by.
+The quality rating of each item is also super nifty.